Former US government adviser who flew to UK to rape ‘nine-year-old girl’ jailed

 Rahamim Shy, 47, travelled to Bedfordshire from New York in February last year to have sex with the girl after more than a month of planning involving messages with an individual posing as a woman called “Debbie”, the girl’s grandmother.

-Unbeknown to Shy, Debbie was in fact an undercover Bedfordshire police officer and the child did not exist.
+Unbeknown to Shy, who previously worked as a senior adviser for Pakistan and Afghanistan during the Obama administration, Debbie was in fact an undercover Bedfordshire police officer and the child did not exist.

 Shy, of Jersey City in New Jersey, was found guilty of arranging the commission of a child sex offence, namely rape, and possessing indecent photographs of a child, at Luton Crown Court on Wednesday, the CPS said.